 With the proliferation of information resources today, parents don’t have to look far, actually.
 Start on the Web or at a magazine stand.
+Websites like Know Prepare Survive have tips and information to help novices as well as expert campers with things like the right gear, how to prepare for the wilderness, hunting advice, and anything that parents may need to get started with being outdoors.
 Many state and national parks are set up for inexperienced outdoors people, with abundant information on scenic, interesting hikes of all lengths and difficulty levels, and trails that are well marked.
 Yellowstone, for example, is a perfect park for a family new to the outdoors, or a family with young kids who can’t walk very far, because so many of its thermal features and other attractions require walking only 20 to 30 minutes from a parking lot.

 In many communities, there is a nearby trail system, park, nature center, or other place where parents can take kids for an entry-level outdoor experience.
 From my house in Boise, I could walk 20 minutes with my kids to a cliff where great horned owls nest every spring; local residents reliably post on Facebook when they see the owls have retuned and hatched more young.
 Parents will also find local outdoor clubs, conservation organizations, school-based groups, and gear retailers that offer clinics, organized hikes, and other events where you can meet other families.

 Learning anything is a process.
 Parents shouldn’t feel that they have to figure out all the answers before they try something.
 As they spend more time doing this stuff, they’ll grow more comfortable and independent, and have experiences that are all the more rewarding.
 No better time to start than now.